CynthiaMugo/Simple-blog-manager/README.md

 3. Add a new post using a form and POST it to the API

-4. Automatically update UI without refreshing
+4. Edit and delete posts

 ## Known Bugs
 There are currently no known bugs.